 Starting from World Mental Health Day (10 October 2018), we are encouraging developers, content writers, designers and all those in the web space to plan time this and every month to foster positive mental health approaches.

-In a 2018 survey by WP&UP, a charity set up to support the WordPress community, 64 per cent of respondents said they felt ‘mental health’ was an area in which they wanted additional support.
+In a 2018 survey by Big Orange Heart, a charity set up to support the WordPress community, 64 per cent of respondents said they felt ‘mental health’ was an area in which they wanted additional support.

 64% of those in the survey said they wanted additional support in the area of mental health